AzureMentor/microsoft-graph-docs/concepts/hybrid-rest-support.md

 mailbox in a hybrid deployment, it proxies the REST request to an on-premises REST endpoint which then processes the request.
 This discovery makes accessing the REST API possible.

+> [!NOTE]
->**Note:** The ability to use these REST APIs in hybrid deployments is currently in preview.
+> The ability to use these REST APIs in hybrid deployments is currently in preview.

 >Only v1.0 of the Mail, Calendar and Contacts API are available for mailboxes in hybrid deployments.
 Other v1.0 API sets, such as the [Groups](/graph/api/resources/group?view=graph-rest-1.0) API, or APIs in other versions,